 During her tenure at Andersen Consulting, England participated in seminars at their former St. Charles training facility and realized she enjoyed the process.
-This was the incentive she needed to begin teaching at College of DuPage part-time before a full-time position opened up in the Computer Information Systems program.
+This was the incentive she needed to begin teaching at College of DuPage part-time before a full-time position opened up in the Computer and Information Science program.

 It's this varied real-world experience that she brings to her students.